NovationScripts/GetEthTop/README.md

 16. This game implies that a player needs to spend their own money only for registration, making the first deposit, and paying for gas.
 After making the first deposit at the first level, a player should always be in profit in order to continue playing.
 Even if a player overspends a little on gas, they can make up for it with earnings from referrals and continue the game to the finish.

 17. With each level, the cost of a step increases, and the profit after the payout for the current step increases, making gas expenses increasingly insignificant with each new level.
-As each level increases, the number of steps decreases.